Communicating for a Better World

 All C&J classes are taught online, we are working remotely.

-Due to COVID-19, the main office of the Department of Communication and Journalism is working under limited operations.
-In person office hours are held Mondays, Wednesdays and Thursdays from 10 a.m. to 1 p.m.
-You may also contact us at our main number: (505) 277-5305 or email the C&J employee you wish to contact (see the "People" pull-down menu at the top of the page for email information of faculty and staff).
+Due to COVID-19, the main office of the Department of Communication and Journalism is currently closed.
+Please contact us at our main number: (505) 277-5305 or email the C&J employee you wish to contact (see the "People" pull-down menu at the top of the page for email information of faculty and staff).

 The Department of Communication and Journalism at the University of New Mexico creates excellence in learning through academic scholarship, teaching, and service to the community and the field.
 We offer undergraduate majors and minors in communication and in journalism and mass communication for liberal arts and career preparation.
 We also offer electives and courses that serve the general education programs of the entire university.